rutgers-apl/rlibm-all/README.md

 modes.

-If you are interested in the technical details of RLIBM-ALL, the following resources will be helful.
+If you are interested in the technical details of RLIBM-ALL, the following resources will be helpful.

 1. [The POPL 2022 paper on RLIBM-ALL](https://people.cs.rutgers.edu/~sn349/papers/rlibmall-popl-2022.pdf)
 2. [The extended Rutgers DCS Technical Report DCS-TR-757 on RLIBM-ALL](https://arxiv.org/pdf/2108.06756.pdf)